 The sack in American football is one of the most exciting plays in the game.
 Not only does it set the offense back, but it also hypes the defense up.
-What is a sack on defense?
+What is a sack in football?

-A sack in football is when a defensive player tackles the quarterback behind the line of scrimmage while he tries to pass the football.
+A sack in football is when the quarterback is tackled behind the line of scrimmage before throwing a forward pass.

-In this article, we’re going to show you more about the term sack and how it’s used in football.
+In this article, we will show you more about the term sack and how it’s used in football.

 Deacon coined the phrase sack, which led to a league-wide stat of tackling the quarterback behind the line of scrimmage.